Goal

-What types of queries are taking the longest on the system and how can they be identified?
+Identify the types of queries are taking the longest on the system.

 Finding the longest running queries in Fusion/Solr can be crucial for performance tuning and identifying bottlenecks in your search infrastructure.
 You can use the logging capabilities and command line tools to help you find this information: